Effective Bird Control is Vital.

 - St. Louis Encephalitis – an inflammation of the nervous system that can result in paralysis, coma or death; spread by mosquitos which have fed on infected house sparrows, pigeons, & house finches.

-Additionally pest birds carry over 50 kinds of ectoparasites, which can work their way throughout structures to infest & bite humans:
+Pest birds can also carry over 50 kinds of ectoparasites, which can work their way throughout structures to infest & bite humans:

 - Bed bugs – parasitic insects that feed on human blood and have become a worldwide epidemic.